Are you an Amazon seller looking to maximize your profits and minimize your advertising costs?

 Negative keywords are keywords or ASINs for which you don’t want your ads to appear.
 When you add negative keywords to your Amazon PPC campaigns, you are telling Amazon not to display your ads when a user searches for those specific terms.

-If you are running a lot of discovery campaigns, such as auto, broad match, phrase match, or category targeting, there is a high chance that your product might have a very low conversion rate or not convert at all for some search terms in those campaigns.
+If you are running a lot of discovery campaigns, such as auto, broad match, phrase match, or category targeting campaigns, there is a high chance that your product might have a very low conversion rate or not convert at all for some search terms in those campaigns.

-In such cases, by adding those terms as negatives, you can filter out such irrelevant traffic, which helps save ad spend.
+In such cases, by adding those terms as negatives, you can filter out irrelevant traffic, which helps save wasted advertising spend.

 5. Prioritize the best performing child ASIN